molo76/molo76.github.io/_posts/2017-05-09-mariadb-mysql-wheres-the-output-file.md

+---
+layout: post
-Missing MySQL / MariaDB output files.
+title: "Missing MySQL / MariaDB output files"
+date: 2017-05-09
+---

-Sometimes you'll want to output something from the database, a query you've cooked up that someone wants in a spreadsheet.
-Here's the SQL command to get the data out into a file.
+If you ever want to output something from a MySQL database, a query you've cooked up that someone wants in a CSV spreadsheet, Here's the SQL command to get the data out into a file.
 ```
 SELECT Your_Column_Name
  FROM Your_Table_Name